truckingsim/EnhancedPostMessage/README.md

+####This is a pre-release plugin.
+It has not been tested in a production environment yet.

 ##EnhancedPostMessage

 An easy way to do 1 and 2 way communication across multiple frames/windows.
 Supports adding events programatically, and triggering events at any time after being instantiated.